pranavRedBus/cse15l-lab-reports/LabReport1.md

 ```
 > Working directory: **`/home`**
 >
 > The `cat` command concatenates text from files, but since no file was given for it, there was nothing to print, leading to an empty line being printed.
+If anything is written in this line, cat will output the same written value from the terminal.
 >
 > Not error.